Tornadoes of 1953: April 27

 A rare F2 tornado moved erratically through the west and north sides of Modesto, California.
 Although there were no casualties, a large dairy barn was obliterated, other structures were damaged, trees were uprooted, and power lines were broken.

 April 28 – May 2

+A large F4 tornado approaching Warner Robins, Georgia on April 30.

 A major tornado outbreak sequence struck areas from the Great Plains to the Southeast, producing 24 tornadoes, including five F4 tornadoes.
 On April 28, a deadly, mile wide F4 tornado struck north of San Antonio in the town of Wetmore, Texas, killing two and injuring 15.
 The worst event occurred on April 30, when a large F4 tornado killed 18 and injured 300 in Warner Robins, Georgia.
 Two F4 tornadoes touched down in Alabama on May 1, causing nine deaths and 15 injuries.
 The outbreak ended on May 2, but not before another F4 tornado killed four and injured eight northeast of Decatur, Tennessee.
 Overall, the outbreak killed 36 people and injured 361.